Going further in Myanmar

 We understand that current global drug policy perpetuates a vicious cycle of poverty, inequality, corruption and violence.
-We recognise that it is often injustice, inequality and vulnerability that drives people to engage in the drug trade, whether as consumers, producers or suppliers.
+We recognize that it is often injustice, inequality and vulnerability that drives people to engage in the drug trade, whether as consumers, producers or suppliers.

-Alongside thousands around the world we’re calling for a new approach.
+Alongside thousands around the world, we’re calling for a new approach.
 This is the approach of legal regulation; regulating the global drug market to promote equitable development, champion public health, safeguard human rights and protect the environment.

 We are advocating to ensure that governments and policymakers consider these priorities as they explore legal regulation of drugs.
 You can see these priorities presented in graphic form below.